Skip to content

 </system>

-The config attribute refers to the name of a configuration, which should be used to run this system.
+• The config attribute refers to the configuration to use for running this system.

-A runscript can contain any number of systems, which in turn can contain any number of settings.
+A runscript can contain any number of systems, each with any number of settings.

 Setting